Xanax Abuse, Side Effects, Detox, & Rehab

 How to Treat Xanax Addiction

-Generally, the first step in treating Xanax addiction is detoxification.10 Benzodiazepine withdrawal has the potential to be physically dangerous and may also result in severe rebound anxiety.1 Because of these risks, the Substance Abuse and Mental Health Services Administration recommends some form of inpatient medical detox for Xanax withdrawal.10
+Generally, the first step in treating Xanax addiction is detoxification.10 Benzodiazepine withdrawal has the potential to be physically dangerous and may also result in severe rebound anxiety.1 Because of these risks, the Substance Abuse and Mental Health Services Administration recommends some form of an inpatient medical detox facility for Xanax withdrawal.10

 During medical detox, doctors and nurses will manage the patient’s withdrawal and administer medications to ease symptoms as the client is safely tapered off Xanax.10 In a supervised inpatient environment, medical staff are on-hand to respond to any complications or emergencies (such as seizures) immediately.10